rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Webpack is now the default JavaScript compiler for the upcoming Rails 6 🎉 <a href="https://t.co/LJzCSoPfCV">https://t.co/LJzCSoPfCV</a></p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/1046634277985611776?ref_src=twsrc%5Etfw">October 1, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As for the audience for this post, you might know, generally, why use Webpack or a similar bundler at all, but for more on that, I recommend [The Many Jobs of JS Build Tools](https://www.swyx.io/writing/jobs-of-js-build-tools/) and [Webpack from Nothing: What problem are we solving?](https://what-problem-does-it-solve.com/webpack/index.html).
+The intended audience for this post has a general notion of "why use Webpack" or "why use an asset bundler", but for more on that, I recommend [The Many Jobs of JS Build Tools](https://www.swyx.io/writing/jobs-of-js-build-tools/) and [Webpack from Nothing: What problem are we solving?](https://what-problem-does-it-solve.com/webpack/index.html).
 For a rigorous technical overview of the project, I suggest [the Webpack docs](https://webpack.js.org/); they have gotten quite good.

-Today, we're going to look at three common surprises web developers face when learning Webpack: why global variables don't work the way you might think, how Webpack treats everything as a JavaScript module, and the big learning curve for configuring Webpack effectively.
+For this post, we're going to look at three common surprises web developers face when learning Webpack: why using global variables doesn't behave the way you might think, how Webpack treats everything as a JavaScript module, and the big learning curve for configuring Webpack effectively.

 ### 1. Global variables are not your friend